G-Research/ParquetSharp/README.md

 As only 64-bit runtimes are available, ParquetSharp cannot be referenced by a 32-bit project.
 For example, using the library from F# Interactive requires running `fsiAnyCpu.exe` rather than `fsi.exe`.

-In the 5.0.X versions, reading nested structures was introduced.
-However, nesting information about nulls is lost when reading columns with Repetition Level optional inside structs with Repetition Level optional.
-ParquetSharp does not yet provide information about whether the column or the enclosing struct is null.

 ## Building

 Building ParquetSharp for Windows requires the following dependencies: